Mara Region: Demographics

 In 2016 the Tanzania National Bureau of Statistics report there were 1,924,230 people in the region, from 1,743,830 in 2012.
 For 2002–2012, the region's 2.5 percent average annual population growth rate was the thirteenth highest in the country.
 It was also the twelfth most densely populated region with 80 PD/km2.

 Administrative divisions

 Districts

-Mara Region is divided into one city coucil, two town councils and four distric councils.
+Mara Region is divided into one city council, two town councils and four district councils.

 Constituencies

 For parliamentary elections, Tanzania is divided into constituencies.
 As of the 2022 elections the Mara Region had ten constituencies: